-• By signing the school's consent form, you are agreeing to allow group photographs of your son/daughter being published on our website.
-If you do not wish for photographs of your son/daughter to be included on the website, then please inform the school in writing.
+• By signing the school's consent form when your child enters the school, you are agreeing to allow group photographs of your child being published on our website.
+If you do not wish for photographs of your child to be included on the website, then please inform the school in writing.